-5.0 Pistol Competition Event Regulations
+6.0 Pistol Competition Event Regulations

-5.1 General Competition Conditions
+6.1 General Competition Conditions

-5.1.1 Pistol Firing Position
+6.1.1 Bullseye Pistol Firing Position

-All pistol firing must be done in the standing, one-handed position.
+All Bullseye Pistol firing must be done in the standing, one-handed position.
 The shooter's body, clothing and pistol must be clear of artificial support.
 Taping, wearing a band, wristwatch, or similar enclosure around the wrist of the shooting arm is considered artificial support.

-- In Service Pistol, Service Revolver, and Match Pistol events, the ready a) position for timed and rapid-fire series is with the arm raised and the loaded pistol pointed at the target. - b) In 22 Rimfire Pistol Matches that are designated as National Trophy or EIC Matches, the ready position for timed and rapid-fire series is with the loaded pistol pointed down at a 45-degree angle.
+- a) In Service Pistol, Service Revolver, and Match Pistol events, the ready position for timed and rapid-fire series is with the arm raised and the loaded pistol pointed at the target. - b) In 22 Rimfire Pistol Matches that are designated as National Trophy or EIC Matches, the ready position for timed and rapid-fire series is with the loaded pistol pointed down at a 45-degree angle.
 If the bench in front of the shooter is too high to allow a 45-degree angle ready position, the ready position is with the loaded pistol lowered as far as possible without contacting the bench.
 Competitors must be in the ready position when the